Alraune (1952 film): Development

 In an Interview given back in February 1989 he stated how his involvement begin with "Carlton was Stapenhorst, and then there was an Austrian producer who made his money primarily from petrol stations and was a very stubborn, mindless, peasant person.
-He had a contract with the Knef and, according to his idea, the Knef should be the Mandrake after the sinner (1951) and Erich von Stroheim the genius-crazy scientist."
+He had a contract with Knef and, according to his idea, Knef should be the Mandrake after the sinner (1951) and Erich von Stroheim the genius-crazy scientist."

 Even from its earliest stage, Alraune was stirring controversy Just the announcement "Erich von Stroheim and Hildegard Knef in Alraune" led to a scandal.
 The church pulpits were spoken against the film, against the topic of artificial insemination; at that time the church had a great influence on cultural politics.
 Stapenhorst was happy about the advertisement, but he also feared the power of the church.
 Our task now was to dramatize the magically demonic element in the sex and horror material in a Catholic affirmative....It was really an ordeal, I think we wrote 16 versions of the script and changed it until the shoot.
 Now Stapenhorst, who was an old professional, had once had a blackout and Stroheim had the right to write his own dialogues.
 And Stroheim, who used to be a great director, now saw himself as a writer and came every morning with four pages of new text and from the well-behaved version that we had struggled to find, again and again made Stroheim a sharp horror film.
 But the audience didn't want horror, the war was still deep in everyone's bones.
 And the church didn't want sex..."